|His frustration echoes mine when I often try to play him!|

 |"Cause I'm wannnnnnnnnnnnnted, dead or aliiiiiiiiiiiiiiiiiiiiiiiive."
 No, just dead.
 All the dead.|

 If your opponent chose a build with Strategic objectives and squadrons, use your own to move the tokens far away so they don't affect you.
-Or kill his Strategics first, of course.
+Or kill his Strategics first, of course, slash prevent them from moving tokens around.
 The rest of his ships aren't as defensive as Mothma/Cracken or as deadly in their side arcs as Ackbar.
 Generally, the way I've seen him used is to have your ships all gang up on one substantial (re: non-flotilla) ship to take it off the board FAST (which also hopefully gives him activation advantage, of course).
 Try not to deploy or run into where you're going to face 3-5 ships worth of black dice from red range on round 2, else you gonna die.

 |I can't stress "Don't deploy across from 3 deadly ships" enough here.|